JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 ![alt tag](img/msft/Picture06-decode-data-on-ttn.png)

 Now, the hexidecimal payload is an efficient format for LoRa communication but it is not really useful upstream.
 We want human readable JSON.
-To decode and convert the hexidecimal payload to JSON messages, we have payload functions.
+To decode and convert the hexidecimal payload to JSON messages, we have payload formats.

-1. In the application overview, click **Payload Functions**
+1. In the application overview, click **Payload Formats**
-2. Add the following **decoder** function to decode the two bytes back to the decimal number of cycles completed and the current state:
+2. Add the following **decoder** payload format to decode the two bytes back to the decimal number of cycles completed and the current state:

     ```c
     function Decoder(bytes, port) {